 - Apply 1-2 inches of mulch to beds.
 Mulch reduces moisture loss and soil temperature so roots can grow and find water.

 - Reduce sprays, rotors and sprinklers.
 Anytime water is sprayed upward it’s lost to evaporation.
 Consider drip irrigation, which can reduce water usage when properly designed and installed.
-A rule to remember: the less tubes and emitters used, the better the system.
-Never ever run drip irrigation more than once a week.

 Above all, with regards to turf, brown does not necessarily mean dead, just dormant.
 All it takes is a little precipitation and the grass greens-up again.